Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Methods and data

-For each of the current agricultural land use types in the study area, a value for gross margin per hectare was taken from the Farm Management Handbook \cite{farmmanagementhandbook202223pdfa}.
-These show the profit associated with each crop/livestock land use option.
-Gross margin values in the handbook are quoted with sensitivity to various inputs (e.g.\ grain price and yield).
-For this model we took the central estimates for all inputs to give a typical margin for the land type.
-For cattle we assume all herds are moderate input dairy cattle, as a typical gross margin value for cattle grazing land.
-Table~ref{tab:margin-subsidy} lists the gross margin values used in the model and the initial fixed value of the woodland subsidy.
+For each of the current agricultural land use types in the study area, a value for gross margin per hectare was taken from the Farm Management Handbook \citep{farmmanagementhandbook202223pdfa}.
+Gross margins show the profit associated with each crop/livestock land use option, defined as income from sales net of variable costs (such as fertiliser, seeds and pesticides).
+Gross margin values in the handbook are quoted with sensitivity to various input and output types (e.g.\ grain price and yield).
+For this model we took the central estimates to give a typical margin for the land type.
+For cattle we assume all herds are moderate input dairy cattle as a typical gross margin value for cattle grazing land.
+Table~\ref{tab:margin-subsidy} lists the gross margin values used in the model and the initial fixed value of the woodland subsidy.

-Current forestry grant subsidies were taken from the Scottish Government Forestry Grant Scheme \cite{scottishgovernment2019}.
+Current forestry grant subsidies were taken from the Scottish Government Forestry Grant Scheme \citep{scottishgovernment2019}.
 Only the annualised subsidy level for plantation of new broadleaf woodland was considered.
 This was chosen both to consider a fairly central subsidy value and because deer tend to populate deciduous woodland over coniferous.